moonnuitstudio/udacity-trivia-app/backend/README.md

 - Request Arguments:
     - Page (INT): Starting from 1; You can decide which of the paginated groups must be returned.
     - Limit (INT): 10 by default; Decide what is the limit of items per group.

+- Post Arguments:
+    - Question (STR): The qestion.
+    - Answer (STR): The answer.
+    - Difficulty (INT): The level of dificulty between 1 to 4.

 - `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{ "question": "What year was the Mona Lisa painted?", "answer": "1503", "difficulty": 3 }'`